Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   The vast majority of users do not change their default system DNS settings and so implicitly accept the network settings for DNS.
 The network resolvers have therefore historically been the sole destination for all of the DNS queries from a device.
-These resolvers may have may have varied privacy policies depending on the network.
-Privacy policies for these servers may or may not be available and users need to be aware that privacy guarantees will vary with network.
+These resolvers may have varied privacy policies depending on the network.
+Privacy policies for these servers may or may not be available and users need to be aware that privacy guarantees will vary with the network.

   All major OS’s expose the system DNS settings and allow users to manually override them if desired.

-   More recently, some networks and end users have actively chosen to use a large public resolver, e.g., [Google Public DNS](https://developers.google.com/speed/public-dns), [Cloudflare](https://developers.cloudflare.com/1.1.1.1/setting-up-1.1.1.1/), or [Quad9](https://www.quad9.net).
+   More recently, some networks and users have actively chosen to use a large public resolver, e.g., [Google Public DNS](https://developers.google.com/speed/public-dns), [Cloudflare](https://developers.cloudflare.com/1.1.1.1/setting-up-1.1.1.1/), or [Quad9](https://www.quad9.net).
 There can be many reasons: cost considerations for network operators, better reliability or anti-censorship considerations are just a few.
-Such services typically do provide a privacy policy and the end user can get an idea of the data collected by such operators by reading one e.g., [Google Public DNS - Your Privacy](https://developers.google.com/speed/public-dns/privacy).
+Such services typically do provide a privacy policy and the user can get an idea of the data collected by such operators by reading one e.g., [Google Public DNS - Your Privacy](https://developers.google.com/speed/public-dns/privacy).